AinaZ4wani/CPT113-Hackathon-2_Game/README.md

 8. The more words created by a player and the longer they are, the higher a player's score.

 ## Object-Oriented Concepts
 1. Classes --> The blueprint or template for game objects is defined by classes.
-In this instance, our programme contains the class called 'DynamicQueue' that provide pertinent information and behaviour.
+In this instance, our programme contains the class called `DynamicQueue` that stores the words keyed in by the players.

 2. Objects --> Classes have instances that are objects.
-To represent specific game participants, for instance, you might make objects of the Player class.
+To represent specific game participants, for instance, you might make objects of the `DynamicQueue` class.
 There would be individual states and habits  for every object.

 ## Usage of Linked Lists/Stacks/Queues
 In 'Chain It Long', there is the use of queue.